 Packed session on Smartphones and healthcare.

-Hospitals and health systems are making large-scale, enterprise-wide investments in smartphones and unified communications solutions in order to drive clinical transformation and address mission as well as patient-critical communications requirements of clinical and non-clinical mobile workers within the hospital and across care continuum.
+Hospitals and health systems are making large-scale, enterprise-wide investments in smartphones and unified communications solutions to drive clinical transformation and address the mission—and patient-critical communications requirements of clinical and non-clinical mobile workers within the hospital and across the care continuum.

 "Through simple, everyday devices that we take for granted, we can really do miraculous things." -Dr. Nadine Hachach-Haram of Proximie